Skip to content

 With the Industrial Gauge Wizards tool you will be able to create industry standard Temperature and Pressure gauges in a few minutes by just entering some key values.

-The following shared options will be available for both the Temperature and Pressure wizards.
+The wizard settings are organized into four sections: Gauge Wizard, All Scales, and one or two per-scale sections depending on whether Double Scale is enabled.
+The following options will be available for both the Temperature and Pressure wizards.

 Industrial gauge wizards shared options